ibm-cloud-docs/ContinuousDelivery/cd_personal_data.md

 Personal data is any information that relates to or identifies a natural person.
 For example, personal data can be a name, email address, avatar, token, or any number of identifiers that are used with {{site.data.keyword.contdelivery_short}}.
 The following {{site.data.keyword.contdelivery_short}} components contain personal data:

-* The Eclipse Orion {{site.data.keyword.webide}}
 * {{site.data.keyword.gitrepos}}
 * {{site.data.keyword.contdelivery_short}} Pipelines
 * Toolchains and tool integrations
 * [{{site.data.keyword.DRA_full}}](/docs/ContinuousDelivery?topic=ContinuousDelivery-deleting_data)

 IBM does not manage data in the {{site.data.keyword.contdelivery_short}} service.
-Before you leave the {{site.data.keyword.contdelivery_short}} service that is hosted in {{site.data.keyword.Bluemix_notm}} Public, you must delete your own data.
+Before you leave the {{site.data.keyword.contdelivery_short}} service that is hosted in {{site.data.keyword.cloud_notm}} Public, you must delete your own data.
 {: important}

-{{site.data.keyword.contdelivery_short}} provides the appropriate permissions to manage data within a resource group or Cloud Foundry organization.
+{{site.data.keyword.contdelivery_short}} provides the appropriate permissions to manage data within a resource group.
 Your company might have policies that limit these permissions.
-If you don't have the appropriate permissions, contact the administrator for your {{site.data.keyword.Bluemix_notm}} account.
+If you don't have the appropriate permissions, contact the administrator for your {{site.data.keyword.cloud_notm}} account.

-To manage your personal data, you must understand IBM Cloud accounts, how these accounts are used, and their associated access rights.
+To manage your personal data, you must understand {{site.data.keyword.cloud_notm}} accounts, how these accounts are used, and their associated access rights.

 ## Accounts and access rights
 {: #accounts_access_rights}

-To work in IBM Cloud, you must log in with a user name and password.
-When you log in, IBM Cloud associates at least one IBM Cloud account with your user credentials.
-When you create resources such as Cloud Foundry organizations, resource groups, toolchains, and {{site.data.keyword.contdelivery_short}} objects, they are associated with an IBM Cloud account.
+To work in {{site.data.keyword.cloud_notm}}, you must log in with a user name and password.
+When you log in, {{site.data.keyword.cloud_notm}} associates at least one {{site.data.keyword.cloud_notm}} account with your user credentials.
+When you create resources such as resource groups, toolchains, and {{site.data.keyword.contdelivery_short}} objects, they are associated with an {{site.data.keyword.cloud_notm}} account.

-The IBM Cloud login structure provides you with the option to work in different accounts.
-Using the IBM Cloud user interface, you can switch from one account to another.
+The {{site.data.keyword.cloud_notm}} login structure provides you with the option to work in different accounts.
+Using the {{site.data.keyword.cloud_notm}} user interface, you can switch from one account to another.
 When you log in, any of the following types of accounts might be associated with your user credentials:

 * Personal account
 * Corporate account